Back to all fellows

 During her time on the International Training Programme in 2014, Rhéa was based in the Middle East Department and her partner placement was spent at Birmingham Museums Trust.

-Rhéa’s place on the programme was generously supported by the Marie-Louise von Motesiczky Charitable Trust.
+Rhéa’s place on the International Training Programme was generously supported by the Marie-Louise von Motesiczky Charitable Trust.

 Legacy Projects